SCTE-35 to SCTE-104

 The Receiver can extract SCTE-35 messages presented in the incoming TS on a data PID, extract the information and insert it into the output SDI as SCTE-104 information.

-This functionality is available for each of the four decode services available on RX1 or MK.IO Beam.
+This functionality is available for each decode service available on RX1 or MK.IO Beam.

 The only commands supported by this functionality are the following:

-The command is passed silently through MK.IO Beam.splice_insert()
+The command is passed silently through the receiver.splice_insert()withsplice_command_type 5.

-The command allows the passthrough of splice network in/out and splice cancel messages.time_signal()
+The command allows the passthrough of splice network in/out and splice cancel messages.time_signal()withsplice_command_type 6

 This is controlled from both the Input and Outputs tab of the desired receiver service: